Arizona Teacher Lying on an Application | Arizona Teachers

 After all of that’s done, they’ve conducted their investigation.
 They’ve met with you then as a teacher and will go ahead and decide.
 So, there are lots of different options for how this can work.

 Sometimes they’ll say you can remain on administrative leave until the end of the school year.
 And we will accept your resignation.
 My experience supposes a teacher is under investigation and is not super serious.
 Most times, they’ll say, we’ll take your resignation.
 So, you’ll finish your school year, and you guys can go your separate ways.

 If the degree is super egregious, they may terminate their contract with you.
 Then you’re done with your employment with them.

 Sometimes there can be hybrids like you’ll finish the rest of the year on administrative leave and maybe start at the new school year.
 So it just depends on the situation.

 If it has to do with student safety and other staff, it’s fact sensitive.
 After conducting their investigation, they’ll let you know if you’re coming back.

 Then there is what most people think is done and over with, but it’s not.
 Your school board or district may report you to your licensing board, or they may file a formal complaint.
 And so that will spark a whole investigation with the Arizona State Board of Education.

 Talk to an Attorney

 So that’s a broad overview of what happens during an investigation.
 As I said, I recommend advising an attorney here at Chelle Law.
 We are very familiar with this process and help teachers daily.
 I was an educator for eight years before becoming an attorney.
-So again, we are very familiar with this process.
-As well as working with Arizona school districts in the public and charter school systems.
+So again, we are very familiar with this process and working with Arizona’s school districts in the public and charter school systems.